Triangulate Cobweb Spider Identification Guide

 • Males live only a few months and die soon after mating.

-Young spiders leave the parent web within a few days of hatching.
-Indoors, they often settle nearby.
-This is why numbers can grow quickly in one area of the home.
+Young spiders leave the parent web a few days after hatching.
+Inside, they often set up close by.
+This is why you can see numbers grow fast in one area of the home.

 Web Structure

 This spider builds messy, tangled webs.
-These look nothing like the neat round webs of orb-weaver spiders or the flat sheet webs of funnel weavers.
-They are sticky webs with threads going in every direction.
+These look nothing like the neat round webs of orb-weaver spiders or the sheet webs of funnel weavers.
+They are sticky webs with threads going in all directions.

-The spider hangs upside down near the middle of the web and waits for prey.
-When a bug hits the web, the spider rushes over to wrap it in silk.
+The spider hangs upside down in the center of the web and waits for prey.
+When a bug hits the web, the spider runs over to wrap it in silk.
 Over time, these webs collect dust and dead bugs.
-That is what makes cobwebs so noticeable in your home.
+That is what makes cobwebs so easy to spot in your home.

 How We Treat for Triangulate Cobweb Spiders